UMMS-Biocore/bootcamp/session9/session9.md

 pbmc3k <- readRDS(url("https://bioinfo.umassmed.edu/pub/data/pbmc3k_seu_normalized.rds"))
 ```

-Given the normalize Seurat object, you are required to repeat the scRNA-Seq data analysis steps we have covered today.
+Given the normalized Seurat object, you are required to repeat the scRNA-Seq data analysis steps we have covered today.
 Specifically, you will:

 * Select the most variables features
 * Choose the best number of principal components, and reduce the data with both tSNE and UMAP